All Episodes

 Keep up the great work.

-Wow, this is this is this is cool.
+Wow, this is cool.

-I just I just goosebumps as I hear these accolades and these tributes.
+I just goosebumps as I hear these accolades and these tributes.

-Plus, I know it's irritating Jennifer in uh Colorado Springs, who called to tell us this is the woman that uh has to go to the doctor for high blood pressure medicine caused by listening to this program, yet she won't turn it off.
+Plus, I know it's irritating Jennifer in Colorado Springs, who called to tell us this is the woman that has to go to the doctor for high blood pressure medicine caused by listening to this program, yet she won't turn it off.

 Therefore, she's the first audience member I've had who has called and admitted to me the show is killing her, and she won't stop listening to it.

-It's a it's a slow form of suicide.
+It's a slow form of suicide.

 Anyway, thank you, Mr. Vice President.

-I um uh appreciate it more than you know.
+I appreciate it more than you know.

-We got Snerdley wants to hear the call played back.
+Snerdley wants to hear the call played back.

-Well, we got a lot of old stuff to play uh this week and the rest of today and and tomorrow with a in fact, grab Mike if you would grab 20th anniversary archive number seven, the uh one from January 1993.
+We got a lot of old stuff to play this week and the rest of today and tomorrow.

-Meant to tell it in this or in the commercial.
+Meant to tell administrative commercial.

 Let me know when you have found it.

-Uh here it is, folks.
+Here it is, folks.

 January 1993.